Kate Walsh, PhD (she/her), Professor & H.I. Romnes Faculty Fellow

 Padideh Hassanpour

-Padideh (she/her/hers) is a fourth-year PhD student in the clinical psychology program.
+Padideh (she/her/hers) is a fifth-year PhD student in the clinical psychology program.
 Her interests center on understanding the emotional outcomes of sexual victimization (e.g., shame), their role in the development of psychopathology (e.g., post-traumatic stress disorder), and how trauma-informed interventions can be strengthened and tailored for survivors with marginalized identities.
 Prior to joining the PIVOT Lab, Padideh received a BA in Gender Studies from the University of Toronto in 2016, and an MPhil in Criminology from the University of Cambridge in 2018.

 Email: lee2432@wisc.edu